tellurianinteractive/Tellurian.Trains.ModulesRegistryApp/CONTRIBUTING.md

 - *Azure development*,
 - *.NET desktop development*,
 - *Data storage and processing*,
-- *.NET Core cross-platform development*.
 3. Install the following extensions from within Visual Studio:
 - *ResXManager*,
 - *Markdown Editor*,
-4. Clone the *Module Registry App* repository from GitHub.
+4. Fork the *Module Registry App* repository from GitHub.
 You can do that from within Visual Studio.
 5. Open the solution and verify that it compiles.
 6. You can now make modifications and pull-requests.

 #### Working with databases
+It is possible to develop and test against the production database.
+You will get read and write rights but initially no rights to modify the database schema.

->Please report back any problems with this instruction.
+>Please report back any problems with the instructions below.

 In order to run the application locally, you also need to install *SQL Server*.
 1. Download [*SQL Server Developer Edition*](https://www.microsoft.com/en-us/sql-server/sql-server-downloads) and run the installation.